acubeLab/k2tree/README.md

 The Pagerank is ideal for testing the speed of the matrix-vector product in a real-world scenario.
-Assuming that the input (web) matrix is given in mtx format it is first necessary to preprocess it using the `mtx2rowm` tool that ...
+Assuming that the input (web) matrix is given in mtx format it is first necessary to preprocess it using the `mtx2rowm` tool that after the conversion provides some minimal instructions to compress the input matrix (using `k2sparse.x` or `k2blockc.py`) and later compute the Pagerank
+vector (using `k2pagerank.x`) possilby using multiple threads.